hashicorp/nomad/website/source/docs/internals/plugins/task-drivers.html.md

 page_title: "Task Driver Plugins"
 sidebar_current: "docs-internals-plugins-task-drivers"
 description: |-
-  Learn about how to author a Nomad plugin.
+  Learn how to author a Nomad task driver plugin.
 ---

 # Task Drivers

 Task drivers in Nomad are the runtime components that execute workloads.
-For a real world example of a Nomad task driver plugin implementation see the [LXC driver source][lxcdriver].
+For a real world example of a Nomad task driver plugin implementation, see the [LXC driver source][lxcdriver].

 ## Authoring Task Driver Plugins

 Authoring a task driver (shortened to driver in this documentation) in Nomad consists of implementing the [DriverPlugin][driverplugin] interface and adding a main package to launch the plugin.
-A driver plugin is long lived and its lifetime is not bound to the Nomad client.
-This means that the Nomad client can be restarted without the restarting the driver.
+A driver plugin is long-lived and its lifetime is not bound to the Nomad client.
+This means that the Nomad client can be restarted without restarting the driver.
 Nomad will ensure that one instance of the driver is running, meaning if the driver crashes or otherwise terminates, Nomad will launch another instance of it.